MichaelSandilands/ansible_tuxedo/README.md

 # Personal Tuxedo OS Environment

+This playbook is my personal setup for Ubuntu 24.04 based distributions.
+Specifically, my Tuxedo OS distribution.

-To run this playbook on a completely fresh install of Tuxedo OS:
+##  To run this playbook on a completely fresh install of Tuxedo OS:

 ```bash
 # Update apt repository cache and upgrade machine